viewneo/viewneo-api/README.md

 ```

-If everythingThe response looks like this, otherwise you will get a useful error message:
+If everything is working properly it will look like this, otherwise, you will receive an error message outlining the problem.
 ```JSON
 {
   "token_type": "Bearer",